RhysU/ar/README.rst

 TODO
 ----

+1. Automatically remove the sample mean from the input to burg_algorithm(...).
+   Possibly return it to the user through an additional parameter or by co-opting the returned value.

+2. Permit specifying a maximum model order to be fit rather than using the current distance(params_first, params_last) approach as it would simplify using a back_inserter.
+It would also limit the work on large data sets.

+3. Implement the ``AIC``, ``AICc``, and ``AKICc`` model selection criteria following [Seghouane2004].
+Add these as standalone routines but also incorporate them into the class.

-1. Add a class to encapsulate the sequence of AR(p) models produced.
+4. Add a class to encapsulate the sequence of AR(p) models produced.
 Include prediction both with and without noise and prediction error computations against known data.

-2. Implement the ``AIC``, ``AICc``, and ``AKICc`` model selection criteria following [Seghouane2004].
-Add these as standalone routines but also incorporate them into the class.

-3. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].

-4. Complete the ``Wule-Yalker`` write up by finding or deriving some suitable algorithm.
-Implement it as a way to find the lag(k) autocorrelation boundary conditions.

 5. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
    autocorrelation for arbitrary lags ([Broersen2006] equation 4.52).

-6. Automatically remove the sample mean from the input to burg_algorithm(...).
-   Return it to the user through an additional parameter.
+6. Complete the ``Wule-Yalker`` write up by finding or deriving some suitable algorithm.
+Implement it as a way to find the lag(k) autocorrelation boundary conditions for any process parameters.
+The double Levinson recursion discussed by [Broersen2006] section 5.4 appears to be too numerically unstable to use in practice without requiring O(n^2) memory.

+7. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].

 References
 ----------